 - Futai Street Mansion, a small historical attraction near Taipei Main Station, will be closed for at least a year.

-- Sun Yat-Sen Memorial Hall: The inside of the memorial hall, which usually includes a gift shop and some small exhibits, is currently closed.
-The hall grounds outside, which include some ponds and views of Taipei 101, are still open.
+- National Dr. Sun Yat-Sen Memorial Hall: The inside of the memorial hall, which usually includes a gift shop and some small exhibits, will be closed until 2026.
+The hall grounds outside, which include some ponds, views of Taipei 101, and a guard changing ceremony, are still open.

 Some places in Taipei that are permanently closed include: